sr320/course-fish310-2015/Syllabus.md

 Academic Integrity: Plagiarism, cheating, and other misconduct are serious violations of your contract as a student.
 We expect that you will know and follow the University's policies on cheating and plagiarism.
 Any suspected cases of academic misconduct will be handled according to University regulations.

-Field Trips: We will go on several field trips during the lab sessions.
+Field Trips: We will go on one field trip - May 17th to Alki Beach.